reimandlab/ActivePathways/README.md

 # Each tab-separated line represents a gene set:
 #   gene set ID, description followed by gene symbols.
 # Gene symbols in the scores table and the GMT file need to match.
+# NB: this GMT file is a small subset of the real GMT file due to file size constrants.
+It should not be used for real analyses.
 ##

 readLines(fname_GMT)[11:13]